-The archive is located in the adjusted building of Prussia Cavalry Regiment.
-The most part of furnishings: the book-shelfs, catalogue-boxes and bookcases are using to the present time.
-They were the museum-pieces.
+Since 1936 the archive is located in the adjusted building of Prussia Cavalry Regiment.
+The most part of furnishings: the book shelfs, catalogue boxes and bookcases are used to the present time.
+They became the museum pieces themselves.

 Archival and Other Holdings

-The archive in Gliwice possesses 311 collections and archival founds, which makes about 227000 units and 2 kilometers (as for December 31, 2010).
-The holdings dates from 15th century to the present time.
-For the most part, the documents are concerning the records of Gliwice (1403-1944) and records of local administration (Landratsamt in Gleiwitz 1748-1945), judicial documents (Amtsgericht) in Gliwice (1801-1945), Zabrze (1791-1945), and Pyskowice (1775-1945), Land-Court (Landgericht Gleiwitz 1884-1943).
-The significant part of the holdings consists of notarial files in Zabrze.
-The important part of documents is the records of corporations and factories (e.g. Property Management of Ballestrem (Graf von Ballestremsche Gutterdirektion in Gleiwitz 1801-1945), factories of Schaffgotsch (Graflich Schaffgotsche Werke Gleiwitz 1785-1944, and Upper-Silesian Mining and Metallurgy Industry Association (Oberschlesischer Berg- und Huttenmannischer Verein 1922-1945).
-The small part of documents are concerning the noble-families: Welczek from Łabędy (1636-1905), Baildon from Łubie (1795-1940) and baron von Durant from Wielowieś (1755-1908).
+The archive in Gliwice possesses 311 collections and archival founds, which makes about 227 000 units and 2 kilometers (as for December 31, 2010).
+The holdings date from 15th century to the present time.
+For the most part, the documents are the records of the town of Gliwice (1403-1944) and records of local administration (Landratsamt in Gleiwitz 1748-1945), judicial documents (Amtsgericht) in Gliwice (1801-1945), Zabrze (1791-1945), and Pyskowice (1775-1945), Land-Court (Landgericht Gleiwitz 1884-1943).
+The significant part of the holdings consists of notarial files from Zabrze.
+The important part of documents consists of the records of corporations and factories (e.g. Property Management of Ballestrem (Graf von Ballestremsche Gutterdirektion in Gleiwitz 1801-1945), factories of Schaffgotsch (Graflich Schaffgotsche Werke Gleiwitz 1785-1944, and Upper-Silesian Mining and Metallurgy Industry Association (Oberschlesischer Berg- und Huttenmannischer Verein 1922-1945).
+The small part of documents concerns the noble families: Welczek from Łabędy (1636-1905), Baildon from Łubie (1795-1940) and baron von Durant from Wielowieś (1755-1908).
 The holdings after 1945 consist of the documents of state and local administation, factories and industrial institutions (especially: mines and chemical industry).
 There is a rich collection of maps, pictures and heraldry documents.